-(a) Base Salary.
-During the Employment Period, Executive shall receive from the Company an annual base salary ("Annual Base Salary") at the rate of \$420,000.00, with such salary to be adjusted at such times, if any, and in such amounts as recommended by the Chief Executive Officer and President and approved by the Compensation Committee of the Board (the "Compensation Committee").
-Executive's Annual Base Salary shall be subject to annual review by the Chief Executive Officer and President and the

-Compensation Committee during the Employment Term.
-The Company shall pay the Annual Base Salary to Executive in accordance with the Company's and RRI's normal payroll policy.

-- (b) Sign-On Bonus.
-The Company agrees to pay Executive a one-time cash sign-on bonus of \$200,000 (the "Sign-On Bonus"), subject to all required taxes and withholdings, to be paid within twenty-one (21) days following the Effective Date.
-If Executive's employment with the Company is terminated (i) by the Company with Cause or (ii) as a result of Executive's Resignation without Good Reason, in either case, less than twenty-four (24) full months after the Effective Date, Executive agrees to repay the full amount of the Sign-On Bonus, less 1/24th of the Sign-On Bonus (i.e., \$8,333.33) for each full month of employment completed after the Effective Date.
+- (a) Base Salary.
+During the Employment Period, Executive shall receive from the Company an annual base salary ("Annual Base Salary") at the rate of \$450,000, with such salary to be adjusted at such times, if any, and in such amounts as recommended by the Chief Executive Officer and President and approved by the Compensation Committee of the Board (the "Compensation Committee").
+Executive's Annual Base Salary shall be subject to annual review by the Chief Executive Officer and President and the Compensation Committee during the Employment Term.
+The Company shall pay the Annual Base Salary to Executive in accordance with the Company's and RRI's normal payroll policy. - (b) Sign-On Bonus.
+The Company agrees to pay Executive a one-time cash sign-on bonus of \$100,000 (the 'Sign-On Bonus'), subject to all required taxes and withholdings, to be paid within twenty-one (21) days following the Effective Date.
+If Executive's employment with the Company is terminated (i) by the Company with Cause or (ii) as a result of Executive's Resignation without Good Reason, in either case, less than twenty-four (24) full months after the Effective Date, Executive agrees to repay the full amount of the Sign-On Bonus, less one twenty-fourth $(1/24^{th})$ of the Sign-On Bonus (i.e., \$4,166.67) for each full month of employment completed after the Effective Date.
 Executive further agrees that Executive will repay the Sign-On Bonus by no later than the effective date of the employment termination, and that any outstanding balance on such repayment obligation is delinquent and immediately collectable the day following the effective date of termination.

-In addition, the Company agrees to pay Executive a one-time cash bonus on January 2, 2019 in the amount of \$210,000, subject to all required taxes and withholdings and subject to Executive's continued employment on the payment date. - (c) Annual Incentive Compensation.
-In addition to the Annual Base Salary, Executive is eligible to receive an annual cash bonus each fiscal year during the Employment Period as determined in accordance with the Company's annual incentive plan and as approved by the Compensation Committee (the "Annual Bonus").
-For the 2018 fiscal year, the Annual Bonus shall be targeted at up to 70% of Executive's Annual Base Salary.
-Such target will be subject to adjustment by the Compensation Committee in fiscal year 2019 and later.
-The actual amount of any Annual Bonus shall depend on the level of achievement of the applicable performance criteria established with respect to the Annual Bonus by the Board and the Compensation Committee in their sole discretion.
-There shall be no Annual Bonus in respect of fiscal year 2017.
+(c) Annual Incentive Compensation.
+In addition to the Annual Base Salary, Executive is eligible to receive an annual cash bonus each fiscal year during the Employment Period as determined in accordance with the Company's annual incentive plan as in effect from time to time and as approved by the Compensation Committee (the "Annual Bonus").
+For the 2019 fiscal year, the Annual Bonus shall be targeted at seventy percent (70%) of Executive's Annual Base Salary.
+Such target will be subject to adjustment by the Compensation Committee in fiscal year 2020 and later.
+The actual amount of any Annual Bonus shall depend on the level of achievement of the applicable performance criteria established with respect to the Annual Bonus by the Board and the Compensation Committee in their sole discretion; provided that the actual amount of Executive's Annual Bonus in respect of the Company's 2019 fiscal year will not be less than \$211,000, payable in the ordinary course in 2020.
+There shall be no Annual Bonus in respect of fiscal year 2018.